Posts

 Pretentious, Verbose, and Dull -- A Lament on Samuel R. Delany

 My blog post title gives me a vague feeling of guilt.
 I know, I know -- we're supposed to like Delany.
-He's both LGBTQ+ and African-American, especially at a time when SFF desperate needed the diversity.
-Even more importantly, he's probably the most theory-orientated major writer of science fiction and fantasy out there, and thus there's just oodles of material in his writings that causes literary theorists to salivate.
-Still, my intense dislike for Delany's fiction is hard to express -- only slightly alleviated, I must admit, by Delany owning one of the all-time great beards .
-Case in point: I recently forced myself to digest the first two books in his S&S fantasy series, Return to Nevèrÿon .
+He's a prominent black author when at a time when SFF desperate needed the diversity, and even more importantly, he's probably the most theory-orientated major writer of SFF out there.
+Thus there's just oodles of material in his writings that causes literary theorists to salivate.
+Still, my intense dislike for Delany's fiction is hard to express -- only slightly alleviated, I must admit, by Delany owning one of the all-time great beards. à à à Case in point.
+I recently forced myself to digest the first two books in his S&S fantasy series, Return to Nevèrÿon .
 I entered into these books with mixed hopes.
 On one hand, it's virtually the only S&S -- thanks to Delany's Marxist, psychoanalytic, and poststructuralist leanings -- to get serious academic respect.
-On the other hand, I have encountered Delany before.
+On the other , I have encountered Delany before.
+Several years ago, I read Triton (197